 tip

-- The Katapult firmware for SHT36 LIS3DH CAN connection has rates of 500K and 1M, and can be programmed manually if needed
+- The SHT36 LIS3DH CAN-connected Katapult firmware has rates of 500K and 1M, and can be programmed by yourself if needed

-- SHT36 LIS3DH can only connect to the host computer via CAN
+- The SHT36 LIS3DH can only connect to the host computer via CAN

 - CAN needs to be connected using